 Mind Over Matter

-When it comes down to it, competition or not you need to take a step back (figuratively speaking) and remember why you dance.
+Take a step back (in this instance figuratively speaking) and remember why you dance.
 The same with any hobby, you dance because you love it!
-It is also important to remember that in most cases dance is a team sport and you and your dance team are in it together!
-Rather than focusing our attention on the scoring of your dances, think of the competition as an opportunity to get feedback from well known dance professionals that will help you grow as a dancer!
+It is also important to remember that dance is a team sport and you and your team are in it together!
+Rather than focusing our attention on the scoring of your dances think of the competition as an opportunity to get feedback from well known dance professionals that will help you grow as a dancer!

 Our performance anxieties may come to an all time high just moments before we hit the stage, so we must remember to breathe!
 With all off our nervous thoughts, bright lights and us trying to recall our choreography we tend to forget the simple aspect of just taking a deep breath.
 The mindset you have going into your performance is a huge contributing factor into aiding how you will perform.
-Your mind is setting you up for your performance; so think positive, be confident and most important remember to have fun- you got this dancer!
+Your mind is setting you up for your performance; so think positive, be confident and most importantly remember to have fun.
+Take a deep breath in with me and exhale..., you got this dancer!